EPC changes for landlords scrapped in shock announcement

 These improvements won’t be included in your energy certificate or reflected in its rating until the property is reassessed.
 You can find an EPC assessor on the government’s website.

-The size and age of your house determine the cost to improve your EPC rating.
-Some experts think you’ll need to spend around £4,700 to meet the requirements for a C rating.
-It’s likely to be a lot more than this for older and larger homes.
+The size and age of your house will determine the cost of improving your EPC rating.
+Some experts estimate that meeting the requirements for a C rating would cost around £4,700.
+It’s likely to be much more than this for older and larger homes.

 The government has put a ‘cost cap’ in place to limit the financial burden on landlords and homeowners.
-You will never be required to spend more than £3,500 (including VAT) on energy efficiency improvements.
+You will never be required to spend more than £3,500 (inc VAT) on improving your energy efficiency.

 If your property is still rated below E (the minimum for rented properties) after you’ve spent £3,500 on improvements, you can apply for an exemption from the government.
 This is known as an ‘all improvements made’ exemption.

-You can read more on this and other exemptions on the government website
+You can read more on this and other PRS exemptions on the government website

-Find the answers to your frequently asked questions about EPC requirements here.
+Find the answers to your frequently asked questions about the EPC changes here.

 An energy performance certificate (EPC) lasts ten years regardless of how many times the property is bought and sold.
 Any improvements you make during that time won’t be reflected in the certificate until the property is re-assessed.